tiny8877/okta.github.io/_source/_docs/integration-guides/setting-up-okta-for-integration-examples.md

 ---
 # Setting Up for Okta API Integration Examples

 Okta provides a set of API integration examples in the [Okta API Center](http://okta-api-am.herokuapp.com/).

-Use the following instructions to set up a Okt org to use any of the examples in the Okta API Center.
+Use the following instructions to set up an Okta org to use any of the examples in the Okta API Center.

 ## Prerequisites